ehalit/Continuous-Representations-of-Intents-for-Dialogue-Systems/README.md

 Based on the explanations in the paper, I assumed there exist several different RNN modules for each intent class available during training since the base matrix for a given intent needs to be specific to that intent.
 The paper also states there exit different initial hidden vectors for each intent class, therefore, I assumed every RNN module uses a different initial hidden state vector (randomly initialized).

+I assumed that the output of each RNN module is a single value which multiplies

 # 3. Experiments and results

 ## 3.1.
 Experimental setup